 The naturalization process consisted of two parts.
 First, a resident alien declared his intent, in court, to become a United States citizen at some future date.
 This was called the Declaration of Intention.
 Second, the individual renounced his allegiance to his home county and swore allegiance to the United States in a citizenship hearing at least two years after the declaration.
 After completing these requirements, he received the Certificate of Citizenship.

 Federal law outlined the naturalization process, but individual courts dictated many of the specifics.
-In many courts, much of the procedure was oral, particularly in the early years or in outlying regions.
 An individual could make the Declaration of Intention at any court in the nation; not necessarily to a court in his place of residence.
 The form varied somewhat from court to court but generally it provides the researcher with only minimal information: the individual's name, country of origin, and the names of two witnesses.

 The individual could apply for citizenship two years later provided he had been a U.S. resident for five years and was a resident of the state or territory where the court was located for at least one year.
 There was no upper time limit to apply for citizenship.
 Those who had come to the U.S. as minors (whose parents were not naturalized) did not have to file a prior declaration of intention.
 At the citizenship hearing, the resident alien renounced his allegiance to his home country, witnesses swore to his worthiness of becoming a citizen, and he took an oath to the United States.
 The court issued a certificate of citizenship to the successful candidate indicating his name, country of origin, witnesses' names, and his sworn fidelity to the United States.

-If an individual had completed either part or all of this process in Utah, there are many courts to check prior to statehood (1896).
+If an individual completed either part or all of this process in Utah, there are many courts to check prior to statehood (1896).
 Each county had a County Probate Court until 1896.
 There are also District Courts which served multiple counties.
-Furthermore, district court boundaries changed over time (see historical jurisdictions chart), so you may need to check the records of several district courts.
-The Supreme Court's records should also be checked.
-If you know where an individual lived, it is possible that he filed in the most geographically convenient court, but remember that there was no legal requirement to do so.
+Furthermore, district court boundaries changed over time (see historical jurisdictions chart), so researchers may need to check the records of several district courts.
+The Utah Supreme Court's records should also be checked.
+If the residence of the individual is known, it is possible he filed in the most geographically convenient court, but there was no legal requirement to do so.

 At this time, the individual was required by law to file with the court having jurisdiction over the area in which he lived, not just in any court in the country.
 The time frame was also narrowed.
 An individual had to declare his intent to become a citizen at least two years prior to applying for citizenship, but he could only apply for citizenship within seven years after the declaration.
 Therefore, checking for a Declaration of Intention first can narrow the search for the exact date of naturalization to five years.